 In April 2018, President Xi Jinping reaffirmed this attitude, saying, "The task of building a powerful navy has never been as vital as it is today."
 The necessity to "build a strong and modernized naval force" capable of carrying out "missions on the far seas" was also underlined in China's 2019 defense white paper.

 China's fleet has dramatically increased in recent decades.
 The Chinese Navy had 335 ships as of 2019, surpassing the US Navy's deployable fighting force of 296 ships, a congress report says.
 But it's not just about the numbers - the rate at which these ships are being built is becoming faster as more new ships are being launched into the sea.

 Between 2014 and 2018, China launched more vessels than the individual navies of Germany, India, Spain, and the United Kingdom combined.
 In 2017, RAND Corporation, a think tank, reports that more than 70% of the People's Liberation Army Navy (PLAN) fleet was designated "modern," up from less than 50% in 2010.

 This year, a US admiral, Philip Davidson, warned that China might attack Taiwan in the next six years, as the balance of maritime power shifts more in favor of the rising power.
 Despite this, the PRC is still officially vowing for a peaceful unification with Taiwan.
-The reason for this is because neither would it be in its interest to slow the rate of its economic growth with a destructive war in the pacific, nor to damage its image as a new rising peaceful power that seeks to grow only through relations based on mutual benefit.
+The reason for this is that neither would it be in its interest to slow the rate of its economic growth with a destructive war in the pacific, nor to damage its image as a new rising peaceful power that seeks to grow only through relations based on mutual benefit.